apike/allenpike.com/_posts/2024-07-31-pushing-the-frontier.md

 Three years?
 Woof.
 The GPT-4-class era started in March ’23, so that would put the GPT-5 era in early 2026.

-While Sam Altman has been obliquely [hinting that GPT-5 will come in 2024 for a while](https://x.com/sama/status/1738673279085457661), the end-of-2025 timeline meshes with [another interview, also in June](https://www.youtube.com/watch?v=yUoj9B8OpR8), where OpenAI CTO Mira Murati said to expect GPT’s performance to jump from “smart high-schooler” to “Ph.D level intelligence” in about 1.5 years, or roughly December 2025.
+While Sam Altman has been obliquely [hinting that GPT-5 might come in 2024 for a while](https://x.com/sama/status/1738673279085457661), an end-of-2025 timeline meshes with [another interview, also in June](https://www.youtube.com/watch?v=yUoj9B8OpR8), where OpenAI CTO Mira Murati said to expect GPT’s performance to jump from “smart high-schooler” to “Ph.D level intelligence” in about 1.5 years, or roughly December 2025.

 So on OpenAI’s roadmap, it seems the next huge leap is on track for roughly the end of of 2025.
-That’s a long time, at least for teams working on products that are betting on that leap to fully work.
+That’s a long time, at least for teams working on products that are betting on this leap to fully work.

 <div class="centered">
 <a href="/images/2024/gpt-releases.png"><img src="/images/2024/gpt-releases.png"></a>
 </div>

 Luckily, meaningful incremental improvements are inbound in the meantime.
-At the [GPT-4o event back in May](https://www.youtube.com/watch?v=DQacCB9tDaw), Murati promised that the “next big thing” was coming “soon”, which pairs well with rumours of a GPT-4.5-like model coming this fall.
+At the [GPT-4o event back in May](https://www.youtube.com/watch?v=DQacCB9tDaw), Murati promised that the “next big thing” was coming “soon.”
+While this *could* be GPT-5, it pairs better with rumours of a GPT-4.5-like model coming this fall.
 Some users have also recently seen glitches where ChatGPT briefly shows “GPT-4.5” in the model selector.

-Even if OpenAI might not achieve what we might think of as GPT-5-class performance for some time yet, it’s worth noting that OpenAI might not even be the first to get there.
+Even if OpenAI might not achieve what we might think of as GPT-5-class performance for some time yet, it’s worth noting that they might not even be the first to get there.
 Back in 2022, GPT-4 was the only model being trained with compute of that scale.
 Today, a herd of big players have invested billions into AI hardware.
 [Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) and [Llama 3.1 405B](https://ai.meta.com/blog/meta-llama-3-1/) are just two of the many OpenAI-caliber frontier models we have today – and a larger Claude 3.5 Opus is coming “later this year”.

 One way or another, the now long-held status quo of GPT-4 defining the frontier of LLMs seems poised to end.
 Some products are going to get steamrolled, and others that just barely work today are going to suddenly thrive.
 It’s a wild world out there.